U.S. Capitol Police officer cleared of wrongdoing in fatal shooting of Ashli Babbitt during Capitol attack

 Authorities had suggested the possibility of bringing felony murder charges against rioters if Babbitt’s death was a foreseeable consequence of felony conduct by others, according to a person familiar with the matter.
 But they have since ruled out that possibility, given case law that allows such charges only in instances when an accomplice is responsible for a victim’s death, not a law enforcement officer.

-Babbitt’s death was investigated by the FBI and D.C. police, which probes all officer-involved shootings in the District.
+D.C. police are required by law to identify officers involved in serious uses of force within five business days of an incident.
+They are also required to release video from body cameras of the officers directly involved.
+The law only applies to D.C. police.
+Capitol Police are not equipped with body cameras.

+The three-month investigation was conducted by prosecutors in the U.S. attorney’s office’s public corruption and civil rights section.
+The Justice Department’s Civil Rights Division and the D.C. police internal affairs bureau reviewed social media video footage, statements by witnesses including the shooter and other officers, physical evidence, and autopsy results, prosecutors said.

 Criminal charges against police officers involved in on-duty fatalities are rare in the District.
-City records have shown that prosecutors in the U.S. attorney’s office have never filed criminal charges against a D.C. police officer involved in a fatal on-duty shooting.
+City records show that prosecutors in the U.S. attorney’s office have never filed criminal charges against a D.C. police officer involved in a fatal on-duty shooting.
 Such historical data was not available regarding officers from other agencies.

 Babbitt hailed from the San Diego area and became an ardent supporter of QAnon, an extremist ideology that the FBI has deemed a domestic terrorism threat, and a backer of President Donald Trump, her since-deleted Twitter account showed.
 She often echoed Trump’s baseless claims that November’s presidential election was stolen.

-“Nothing will stop us. . . . they can try and try and try but the storm is here and it is descending upon DC in less than 24 hours. . . . dark to light!”
+“Nothing will stop us . . . they can try and try and try but the storm is here and it is descending upon DC in less than 24 hours . . . dark to light!”
 Babbitt tweeted the day before she died.

 Babbitt spent more than a decade in the military, first in the Air Force and then in the Air National Guard, but she had discipline problems and didn’t advance far.
-Her ex-husband, Timothy McEntee, has said she served overseas in Afghanistan and Iraq.
+Her ex-husband, Timothy McEntee, has said she served in Afghanistan and Iraq.

 After leaving the military in 2016, Babbitt started a pool business with family members that struggled financially, and her Twitter account shows she became more interested in online misinformation and conservative causes.